firedynasty/applescriptreadme/README.md

 tell application "Terminal"
 	set theTab to selected tab in first window

-	do script "hello " & combined_ & " ." in theTab
+	do script "mv " & combined_ & " ." in theTab
 end tell